-From decades-old murals that have recently undergone renovations to new subway art commissioned by the MTA, here's a shortlist of the best murals in Harlem—and where to find them.
+From decades-old murals that have recently undergone renovations to more recent subway art commissioned by the MTA, here's a shortlist of the best murals in Harlem—and where to find them.

 Use it to go on your own personal tour, from south to north: